stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL_files/Mini_data-Analysis2-Deliverable-FINAL.md

 <!------------------------- Write your answer here ---------------------------->

-Based on the qualitative exploration of the data points, it is clear that biopsy radius increase with perimeter mean so they are correlated.
+Based on the qualitative exploration of the data points, it is likely that biopsy radius increase with perimeter mean so they are correlated.This is because the the summary and density distribution plot both show increase in values from benign diagnoses to malignant diagnoses.

+Radius mean maybe correlated with compactness but not clear as the relationship was close to horizontal when radius\<15 but had a positive linear relationship when radius\>15.
+It is quite interesting that the relationship changed as the radius of mean changed, but likely due to diagnosis results.

-Radius mean maybe correlated with compactness but not clear unless doing statistical tests.
-I would do a model testing to assess the significance based on the p value.
+However,To confirm the correlation between biopsy radius and perimeter mean or between compactness and radius mean , I would do a linear model testing to assess the correlation significance based on the p value.

 The box plot showed that the biopsy texture and compactness vary from benign to malignant diagnosis, suggesting the two variables can predict cancer diagnosis.

-A statistical test like a T test would help quantitatively confirm the plot observations.
+A statistical test like a T test would help quantitatively confirm the plot observations to see if they are statistically significant predictor for the cancer diagnoses results.

 <!----------------------------------------------------------------------------->